 Initially he worked in nature conservation practice, specialising in grazing regimes, scrub management and lowland habitats.
 He is particularly drawn to people’s relationships with nature, places and seasons, and increasingly the impact of weather on wildlife.

-Matthew works to help realise the enormous potential of the National Trust in nature conservation, at site and landscape levels.
+As the former National Specialist for Nature, Matthew worked to help realise the enormous potential of the National Trust in nature conservation, at site and landscape levels.
 A key part of this is strengthening people’s relationships with nature, in mind and matter, in town and country.

 The National Trust’s current Spirit of Place programme is particularly dear to his heart.
 The programme will collect the views of people who love a place the National Trust cares for, whether that’s a stretch of coastline, an ancient woodland or a country house.
 Future conservation work will be guided by understanding what these places mean to people.